Frequently Asked Questions

 Thus, please make sure that your VR tracking setup is the best it can be.
 A loss of tracking, even if only for milliseconds, can lead to lags in the game or controller drift which makes you miss hits.
 Follow your individual VR hardware guides to set up the best possible tracking, which usually involves proper distances (for external tracking) good lighting, no reflective surfaces, fresh controller batteries, and the VR software reporting good tracking (if there is a status).

 Select a maximum player height, maximum playspace width (if you have the space), the 100% power balls modifier, the small balls modifier, and superspeed.
 Create a playlist with fast songs and use the endurance mode.
 Play only Expert difficulty songs.
-Good luck.
+Good luck!

 PowerBeatsVR is different from other games in that both the head and the hands collide with obstacles.
 Thus, make sure you avoid obstacles with your entire body (yes, this includes squatting in many cases).

 You can choose between curved and straight paths in the options.
-Go to OPTIONS on the left-hand side, select the GAME tab, and scroll down to the bottom to select the right path type for you.
+Go to the OPTIONS panel on the left-hand side, select the GAME tab, and scroll down to the bottom to select the right path type for you.

 PowerBeatsVR features two different types of balls: “Normal” and “Power” Balls.
 Power Balls require a larger hit speed than normal balls, that is, you need to hit them harder to ensure that they get destroyed at all and (depending on the difficulty level) you get full points.